 Pink or orange mold develops around the edge of the toilet bowl’s water level.
 Contrary to what you’ve probably always known, “pink mold” in toilet isn’t a mold.
 Instead, it’s an airborne bacteria called Serratia Marcescens which is known for settling as a pinkish-gray film on a moist surface like the toilet bowl.

 Even though the Serratia Marcescens is most commonly called the “pink mold”, it can grow in various colors from pink to bright orange.
 Serratia Marcescens is nearly as harmful as the black mold.
-According to Trusted SourceEtymologia: Serratia marcescens Serratia marcescens, which can cause nosocomial outbreaks,and urinary tract and wound infections, is abundant in damp environments (Figure).
+According to the United States (US) Centers for Disease Control and Prevention (CDC) Trusted SourceEtymologia: Serratia marcescens Serratia marcescens, which can cause nosocomial outbreaks,and urinary tract and wound infections, is abundant in damp environments (Figure).
 It can be easily found in bathrooms, including shower corners and basins, where it appears as a pink–orange–red discoloration, due to the pigment known as prodigiosin.
 Serratia was discovered in Italy in 1819 when it affected polenta in a small town near Padua. wwwnc.cdc.gov , the bacteria can cause nosocomial outbreaks, and urinary tract and wound infections.

 How to clean